Gardens, (Green) Squares, and Parks in Paris

 Jardin Nelson Mandela

 An important part of the urban renewal project, the Nelson Mandela Garden was built in the Les Halles district in 2004.
-It was initially known as the Les Halles Garden and although it was a public park it was not easily accessible and not sustainable.
+It was initially known as the Les Halles Garden, and although it was a public park, it was neither easily accessible nor sustainable.
 Today, Nelson Mandela Park focuses on water management and is more practical for people with reduced mobility and sensory disabilities.

 The garden has an adventure playground for children, filled with trees to climb, a spring bridge to crawl across, and a trampoline, amongst others.
 These innovative games were inspired by the worlds of Mario Brothers and the Wizard of Oz.